 In some scenarios, users will need a greater degree of isolation between environments, usually for access control or performance testing requirements.
 Typically this is not required.
 Kubernetes provides effective resource separation between namespaces.
 If a shared cluster host many environments, or you require highly accurate performance data from a lower environment tier, you might need to have a secondary cluster for some environments.
 Greater environment isolation can be achieved by utilizing separate Kubernetes clusters for each type of Elastic Path Commerce environment or having a dedicated cluster for a pre-production environment.
 This is done by running the Jenkins job

-create-additional-kubernetes-cluster, which creates a new secondary cluster in the same AWS account, or the same resource group and subscription if you are using Azure.
+create-additional-kubernetes-cluster, which creates a new secondary cluster in the same AWS account.

 When deploying multiple clusters, the first cluster, which is created using docker-compose in